imcity-dev/docs-im-city/index.md

 ## What is IM.CITY?

-IM.CITY is a virtual city platform
+IM.CITY is a digital city platform